-Within our Selective stream: 92% of all pupils achieved 5 or more A*-C grades and 89% achieved 7 or more A*-C grades.
+Within our top stream; 98% of all pupils achieved 5 or more A*-C grades at GCSE and 92% achieved 5 or more A*-C grades including English and Maths.

-When we look the results for the whole year group, which includes a very wide range of ability, 69% of the year achieved 5 or more GCSE grades at A*-C in line with all-ability schools in Northern Ireland.
+When we look the results for the whole year group, which includes a wide range of ability, 89% of the year achieved 5 or more GCSE grades at A*-C which compares very favourably with similar all-ability schools in Northern Ireland.

 18 pupils who achieved 7 or more A*/A grades were: Rhiannon Bates, Lauren Crawford, Gavin Doherty, Orlagh Falconer, Emily Finlay, Jonathan Gamble, Lauren Kee, Sianna Lafferty, Leah McColgan, Ava McGillion, Anthony McNutt, Jordan Mealiff, John Mehaffy, Ryan Millar, Fionntan Moore, Ben Sayers, Jack Sayers and Aaron Wiley

 Of those pupils above, it is fantastic to note that 7 achieved 9 or more A*/A grades.
 They were: Lauren Crawford, Emily Finlay, Jonathan Gamble, Lauren Kee, Jordan Mealiff, John Mehaffy and Ben Sayers

 At A level our students achieved a 98% pass rate and 34% achieved grades in the A*-B grade range.
 It is pleasing that these results have again allowed the majority of our sixth formers to progress to their chosen University courses and career paths.

 Our top achieving A’ level student was Adam Hughes with 3A*s and an A grade